SlavikMIPT/opentfd/README.md

 # OpenTFD
 * Merges series of Telegram messages if there is a pause of less than 30 seconds between them
-* Integrated Google Translator (just put /en in the end of message to translate into English or /ru to translate into russian).
+* Inline draft-based Google Translator (just put /en in the end of message to translate into English or /ru to translate into russian).
 Full list of supported languages you can see in supported_langs at opentfd.py
 * Bash assistant - type '!bash command' in any chat to execute command on your host